Lavender Honey Thyme Pork Loin

-Pork loin, lean, tender, and juicy, is covered in a honey-lavender oil-thyme glaze, and then roasted until the honey bubbles up and sticks in a sweet-savory layer on the outside of the pork.
+Perfect, juicy, savory and sweet medallions of Pork Loin are covered in a honey-lavender oil-thyme glaze, and then roasted until the honey bubbles up and gets sticky in a sweet-savory layer on the outside of the pork.
 This is the easiest and best way to cook pork.

 Place the pork in a pyrex dish.
 Rub the honey-mixture all over the outside of the seared pork.
 Pour the chicken stock from the searing pan into the baking dish.